-This process may also be used to make minor changes or modifications to previously approved preliminary subdivision plats that could not be granted an extension of preliminary subdivision approval under Section 10.5.5 applicable governmental agencies and the owner or owner's agent.
-The original conditions of approval for conditional zoning site plans that qualify as preliminary plats and approved by the Board of Aldermen will still be applicable.
+This process may also be used to make minor changes or modifications to previously approved preliminary subdivision plats that could not be granted an extension of preliminary subdivision approval under Section 10.5.5

 A. Approval Process.
 Application for a revised preliminary subdivision approval shall be submitted to Community Development Staff.
 Community Development Staff shall, within five (5) working days after an application is received, grant or deny the revised preliminary subdivision approval.
 If granted, Community Development Staff will distribute the revised preliminary subdivision plats to